 Two-way ANOVAs

-- In the navigation panel to the left of the spreadsheet, click the plus sign (+) next to the Analysis subsection of your dataset.
+1. In the navigation panel to the left of the spreadsheet, click the plus sign (+) next to the Analysis subsection of your dataset.

-- Select your experimental design
+- Choose your experimental design.

-Multiple comparisons tests
+Multiple Comparisons tests

 Here are all of the multiple comparison tests offered: